gghez/hex/README.md

 hex
 ===

-Print hexadecimal value of any input
+Display hexadecimal view of any input

 Installation
 ---